Part 5 of 12 — THE INVESTOR'S LENS

 Trust Moat (Widening): Each successful treatment builds trust.
 Trust enables expansion into new conditions.
 More conditions mean more touchpoints.
 More touchpoints build more trust.
 It's a virtuous cycle where today's success makes tomorrow's expansion easier.

 Data Moat (Widening): Every patient interaction generates data.
 Data improves treatment protocols.
 Better protocols improve outcomes.
 Better outcomes attract more patients.
 More patients generate more data.
-Unlike traditional healthcare, this data advantage compounds.

 Convenience Moat (Widening): The platform handles consultations, prescriptions, and delivery.
 Each service addition makes the platform more convenient.
 More convenience attracts more users.
 More users justify more service investment.
-The moat widens with scale.

 Notice what's missing?
 No patents.
 No exclusive supplier relationships.
 No regulatory protection.
 Yet the moat widens daily because it's built on dynamics that strengthen with use rather than weaken with time.